mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 I had a strong aversion to paying out of pocket, so I haven't racked up any debt---just the opportunity cost of getting paid graduate student wages instead of gainful employment.
+I had funding offers from multiple schools, and I ended up choosing UC Berkeley for my Masters largely due to its reputation.
+I don't know if that was the right choice---I didn't have a great time in the program, and I don't think the courses were particularly higher quality than the courses I took at UC Davis during my PhD---but my Masters was paid for, so that's a win in the end.
-I chose both my Masters and PhD programs in part because of the funding they offered, and I'm glad I did.
-I don't think I would have gotten a particularly better education somewhere else.
-My MS degree was fully-funded, but my PhD funding dried up about halfway through---in part because the program decided to drop some key internal scholarships halfway through my program.
+I chose UC Davis for my PhD based on the funding offer as well, but it didn't work out as well as I would have liked; My PhD funding dried up about halfway through, in part because the program decided to drop some key internal scholarships halfway through my program.
 I made it work by getting hired as a TA or jumping on a project here and there.
-A key part of my "strategy" (if you can call it that) was working a full-time job while in school (see below), so I took small teaching positions (just enough to qualify for fee remission) and applied for grants that would pay tuition but wouldn't put food on the table.
-In some ways that made me a competitive application because I could apply for smaller amounts.
+A key part of my "strategy" (if you can call it that) was working a full-time job while in school, so I took small teaching positions (just enough to qualify for fee remission) and applied for grants that would pay tuition but wouldn't put food on the table.
+In some ways that made me a competitive applicant because I could apply for smaller amounts and stretch money farther than other students.
 But I worked a lot of hours, and I probably could have completed my degree earlier if I'd been able to focus on it full time.
-I actually had to pay my final quarter's tuition up-front, but managed to recoup those costs through a scholarship a few months later---and it still left a bitter taste in my mouth.
+I actually had to pay my final quarter's tuition up-front, and although I managed to recoup those costs through a scholarship a few months later it still left a bitter taste in my mouth.
 If I'd been facing more than one unfunded quarter, or if it had happened earlier in my program, I probably would have dropped out.